puolival/networktest/README.md

 # NetworkTest

+NOTE: work in progress, first working version to appear in few weeks.

 ## Introduction

 Structural properties and activation of the cerebral cortex are typically studied with reference to a brain atlas and previously found robust networks.
 In particular, many studies have first